 Popular travel destinations in Greece include the big cities such as Athens (the capital city) with its cruise port of Piraeus, ancient sites such as Olympia, Meteora (where Byzantine monasteries are perched on high monolithic cliffs), and Delphi, holiday and party islands such as the Ionian islands (including Corfu and Zakynthos Island with the famous Navagio Bay), and the typical picture-perfect Cyclades like Santorini and Mykonos where you will find the famous white-washed houses and blue-domed Orthodox churches.

-What to pack: Depending on what type of holidays you want to experience you need to cater for the activities you are going to plan for your stay.
+Depending on what type of holidays you want to experience you need to cater for the activities you are going to plan for your stay.
 Swimmers are generally a good idea, there is always plenty of opportunity for a quick dip, and sun protection in particular in summer is a must.
 When visiting religious sites like the Byzantine Monastery of the Virgin in Corfu make sure you dress conservatively so that you don’t offend anyone (i.e. covered shoulders and knees preferably).
 Non-slippery shoes can be a good idea if you are in one of these mountainous old towns that require you to navigate many steps and steep inclines on slippery stone surfaces.

-Good to know: Besides places like the Acropolis and the Plaka (old town) Athens proved to be a major disappointment.
+Besides places like the Acropolis and the Plaka (old town) Athens proved to be a major disappointment.
 If you compare it to Rome you will be hard pressed to find any old buildings that impress with age and grandeur.
 Athens as well as the rest of Greece does have occasional earthquakes and over the millennia many buildings have been reduced to rubble by the violent quakes.
 Athens today has a lot of cheap building stock from the 60s and 70s that could quite easily be found in many other places of the world.
 What we did like in Athens though, was the Agora.

 Click here to book accommodation on the Greek Islands with Booking.com.
 Disclaimer: I have and still use Booking.com for my own travel needs.
 There are a reputable company that I fully trust.
 If you click through the link provided to book your next hotel stay you will send a small commission my way.
 This will support the blog.
 Thank you very much!